aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, conversation or customer request for humankind.
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, customer request or conversation about humankind.

 Normally, when a customer creates a request for a product or service?
 Each of their subsequent requests are instantiated, separately.